 For most breeds fetch is an instant winner, but for huskies, the answer is a little different!
 This article explains why your husky might not be willing to play fetch as much as other dogs are.

 Do Huskies Like To Fetch?

 The simple answer is not really!
 Most huskies are confused when you throw the ball for them.
 You can always teach your husky to play fetch, but it’s not a game that comes naturally to them.

-In fact, there are more videos on Youtube all about how huskies can’t play fetch, rather than can play fetch.
+In fact, there are more videos online about how huskies can’t play fetch, rather than can play fetch.
 And they’re hilarious.

 Whether they get bored, confused, or give you one of their hilarious “I’m not entertained” looks.
 The last reaction you seem to get from a husky is them actually chasing the ball and bringing it back.

 Why Most Huskies Don’t Like To Play Fetch

 The answer is that huskies are not retrievers.
 They are sled dogs solely used for pulling loads and running long distances.
 They have never been used in their history to retrieve things (unlike hunting breeds).

 This is why other breeds like labradors, spaniels, poodles, pointers, jack russells, and many others LOVE to play fetch.
 One way or another, these breeds were either used for hunting or retrieving.

 Of course, there will still be some huskies who naturally take to fetch and love it right away, it’s just not common.

 Let’s run through some typical reactions you can expect when trying to play fetch with a husky, for the first time.

 1. When you throw the ball, your husky turns around and looks at you, to say, “okay, you go and get it then”

 2. Your husky temporarily runs after the ball, but then in a split second gets completely confused about what he’s doing and runs in the opposite direction.